DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 ## Further considerations

 The support users section is currently named ‘Users’.
-This may be confused with the sub-section within an organisation with the same name.
+This name may be confused with an organisation’s ‘Users’ sub-section.
 If the two sections are confusing, we will rename the support users section.

 ### DfE Sign-in